 Posted by Stewart

 Stewart is passionate about all things research.
-Designing studies, analyzing data, and moderating UX labs, IDIs and focus groups - Stew does it all.
-When not researching, Stewart chairs the leadership advisory team for the AMA's Professional Chapters Council, and enjoys trying new recipes and exploring the OKC food scene with his fiancee, Jade.
+Designing studies, analyzing data, and moderating interviews - Stew does it all.
+Outside of research, he enjoys trying new recipes in the kitchen and exploring the OKC food and craft beer scene with his wife, Jade.